 Sarah Burke is an I.H.S.A.
-State Certified Coach.
+State Certified Coach and a NASM Certified Personal Trainer.
 She has four years of experience as both an instructor and a coach.
 Additionally, Sarah has 12 years of experience as a softball player through the college level.
 She specializes in softball pitching but also teaches hitting, fielding, catching and the catcher position.

 Coach Cameron Wicker is currently a student athlete (softball) at Roosevelt University in Chicago, and she is majoring in Criminal Justice.
 She is also a part-time softball instructor and coach.

 Last season (2016-2017) she was an assistant coach for the 14U Naperville Diamonds as well as a hitting and catching instructor for the organization.